 About Dr. Utley

-Dr. Utley is a native of Toledo, Ohio.
-She earned a Bachelor of Science Degree in Chemistry from Spelman College in Atlanta, Georgia, a Doctor of Dental Surgery Degree from University of Detroit-Mercy School of Dentistry in Michigan and completed an Advanced Education of Prosthodontics Residency training program at Fort Eisenhower, Georgia.
-She earned a Master’s Degree of Healthcare Administration from the University of North Carolina Chapel Hill.
+Dr. Utley is a Board-Certified Prosthodontist with over 22 years of clinical experience, serving both nationally and internationally as a commissioned officer in the U.S. Army Dental Corps.
+A native of Toledo, Ohio, Dr. Utley earned a Bachelor of Science in Chemistry from Spelman College in Atlanta, Georgia, followed by a Doctor of Dental Surgery (DDS) degree from the University of Detroit Mercy School of Dentistry.
+She completed advanced residency training in Prosthodontics at Fort Eisenhower, Georgia, and later earned a Master’s degree in Healthcare Administration from the University of North Carolina at Chapel Hill.

 Oral Health Services